AnonApplicant/TMC_D-T_Hiring-Test_01162022/README.md

 Ans.
 New York, NY with 11 visits.

-#### Q6: CHALLENGE (not required): Use a window function to show the running count of events in a state by date.
+#### Q6: CHALLENGE: Use a window function to show the running count of events in a state by date.

 `SELECT state, date,
        COUNT(state) OVER